coralproject/talk/docs/docs/seo.md

   signal to Google

-For an example of how the Vox Media SEO team has analyzed iframe content outside of Coral, we can look The Verge.
+For an example of how the Vox Media SEO team has analyzed iframe content outside of Coral, we can look at The Verge.
 The Verge leverages live blogging for certain types of events, [such as iPhone events](https://www.theverge.com/2019/9/10/20840715/apple-iphone-11-event-live-blog-announcement-photos).
 In this case, similar to Coral, the live blog content itself is embedded on The Verge article via iframe but no doubt leads to a more engaged audience who stick around longer, refreshes,